 Convocation of Catholic Leaders: The Joy of the Gospel in America

-Last summer the United States Bishops along with Catholic leaders from around the country, gathered in a historic meeting called the Convocation of Catholic Leaders: The Joy of the Gospel in America.
-The bishops and their delegates reflected on key points of Pope Francis’ Apostolic Exhortation on evangelization, Evangelii Gaudium.
+In the summer of 2017 the United States Bishops along with Catholic leaders from around the country, gathered in a historic meeting called the Convocation of Catholic Leaders: The Joy of the Gospel in America.
+The bishops and their diocesan delegates reflected on key points of Pope Francis’ Apostolic Exhortation on evangelization, Evangelii Gaudium.
 Speakers delved into the social and religious ‘landscape’ of our nation.
 Breakout sessions highlighted the peripheries and how to identify and reach them.
 Finally, each delegation had the opportunity to discuss and to ask the question, ‘What could missionary discipleship look like within our parishes and diocese?”
 Below is the Capstone Address given by Bishop Robert Barron:

 Convocation of Parish Leaders

-In order to more fully explore that question, the Dioceses of Crookston and Fargo are co-hosting a similar event at the regional level called the Convocation of Parish Leaders on November 30-December 1, 2018.
-Bishops Hoeppner and Folda are inviting pastors and their delegates to delve into the Church’s teachings on evangelization, missionary discipleship, and how to be a mission-oriented parish that seeks the lost and strives to be Jesus’ mercy and love in a world marred by wounds.
-This event will equip participants in basic evangelization skills and will provide networking opportunities, as well as times of prayer and the celebration of Mass.
-Overall, the convocation will begin to equip attendees to go forth and engage their communities with the hope and joy of the Gospel.
+In order to more fully explore that question, the Dioceses of Crookston and Fargo co-hosted a similar event at the regional level called the Convocation of Parish Leaders on November 30-December 1, 2018.
+Bishops Hoeppner and Folda invited pastors and their delegates to reflect on the Church’s teachings on evangelization, missionary discipleship, and how to be a mission-oriented parish that seeks the lost and strives to be Jesus’ mercy and love in a world marred by wounds.
+The event equipped participants in basic evangelization skills and provided networking opportunities, as well as times of prayer and the celebration of Mass.
+Overall, the convocation began to equip delegates to go forth as missionary disciples and engage their communities with the hope and joy of the Gospel.